GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/aggregation-service/index.md

   - alexandrawhite
 ---

-Deploy and manage an aggregation service to process aggregatable reports from the
+Deploy and manage an Aggregation Service to process aggregatable reports from the
 [Attribution Reporting API](/docs/privacy-sandbox/attribution-reporting/) or the [Private Aggregation API](/docs/privacy-sandbox/private-aggregation/) to